Online Modified Greedy Algorithm for Storage Control under Uncertainty: Proofs of IID Case

 where the shift constant $\ks$ satisfies conditions~\eqref{eq:ksbounds}.
 We wish to minimize the stage-wise cost $\g_t$ and at the same time to maintain the queueing state close to zero.
 This motivates us to consider solving the following optimization online (\ie, at the beginning of each time period $t$ after the realizations of stochastic parameters $\p_t$ and $\d_t$ have been observed)

 where the optimization variables are $\u_t$ and $\f_t$, and $\W > 0$ is the weight parameter satisfying conditions~\eqref{eq:Wbounds}.
 We use the notations $\vhat_t$ for the solution to \Pk{3} at time period $t$, $\v^\star(\Pk{3})$ for the sequence $\{\vhat_t: t\ge 1\}$, $\Jkt{3}{t}(\v_t)$ for the objective function of \Pk{3} at time period $t$, and $\Jkt{3}{t}^\star$ for the corresponding optimal cost.
-Note that \Pk{3} is implemented in the online phase of Algorithm \ref{alg} (see the optimization problem in \eqref{prob:P3_alg}) and $\v^\star(\Pk{3})=\{\v_t,\,t\geq 1\}$ where $\v_t$ is the solution of problem \eqref{prob:P3_alg} at time $t$.
-We also define the corresponding quantities for $\u$ and $\f$.
+Note that \Pk{3} is implemented in the online phase of Algorithm \ref{alg} (see the optimization problem in \eqref{prob:P3_alg}) and $\v^\star(\Pk{3})=\{\v_t,\,t\geq 1\}$ where $\v_t$ is the solution of problem \eqref{prob:P3_alg} at time $t$. \ylmod{Furthermore, denote with $\vpistar(\Pk{3})$ the corresponding control policy defined by the online optimization (which generates $\v^\star(\Pk{3})$).} We also define the corresponding quantities for $\u$ and $\f$.

 We break the proof of Theorem~\ref{thm:perf_lyap} into two parts -- feasibility and performance.
-In order to prove the feasibility of $\u^\star(\Pk{3})$ (and hence $\v^\star(\Pk{3})$), the following technical lemma is needed.
+In order to prove the feasibility of control policy $\upistar(\Pk{3})$ (and hence $\vpistar(\Pk{3})$), the following technical lemma is needed.

 \begin{lemma}[Structural Properties of Online Optimization] Let $\uhat_t$ be the optimal storage operation obtained via solving \eqref{prob:P3_alg} at time $t$.
 The following statements hold: \begin{enumerate} \item if $\la (\b_t+\ks) + \W \Dl g \geq 0$, then $\uhat_t = \umin$; \item if $\la (\b_t+\ks) + \W \Du g \leq 0$, then $\uhat_t = \umax$. \end{enumerate} \end{lemma} \begin{IEEEproof} Let $J(\u,\f)=\la (\b_t+\ks) \u + \W \g_t(\u, \f, \drl_t, \prl_t)$ be the objective function of \eqref{prob:P3_alg} after the stochastic parameters $\drl_t$ and $\prl_t$ are realized.
 Recall $\phi_t(u, y) \defeq \g_t(\u, f, \drl_t, \prl_t)$ where $y=(f, \drl_t, \prl_t)$ and let $J_t(u)=\sup_{y\in\mathcal Y}\phi_t(u, y)$.
 To show the set of sufficient conditions for $\uhat_t$ takes $\umax$ (or $\umin$), notice that the condition